nik01010/dashboardThemeSwitcher/README.md

 <a href="https://nik01010.wordpress.com/" target="_blank">Blog</a> | <a href="https://nik01010.wordpress.com/contact/" target="_blank">Contact</a>
 <br>

-An example of how to create a live theme switcher for Shinydashboard applications.
+An example of how to create a live theme switcher for R Shinydashboard applications.

 <br>